joshuaDeal/search-sasquatch/README.md

 ## extractor.py
 Meta data extractor / web scraper.
 Extracts meta data from html and stores it in a csv file called 'index.csv'.
 Uses the 'raw-urls.txt' file as input.

+Ignore this text.
+I am testing the github-cli tool.